Your Guide to Going Public

-- reports of material changes in the affairs of the company
+- reports of material changes in the affairs of the issuer

-The position of directors and officer carry certain duties and responsibilities.
-Directors and officers are responsible to shareholders, employees, creditors, regulatory authorities and the general public.
+Directors and officers have certain duties and are responsible to shareholders, employees, creditors, regulatory authorities and the general public.
 They must be honest, diligent, prudent and act in the best interests of the company.
-Directors and officers must avoid conflicts of interest with the company and, should a conflict arise, act in accordance with requirements of the corporate legislation in the jurisdiction in which the issuer is incorporated.
+Directors and officers must avoid conflicts of interest with the company and, should a conflict arise, act in accordance with the requirements of the corporate legislation in the jurisdiction in which the issuer is incorporated.

-A reporting company may apply for a listing on a stock exchange once it has received a receipt for its prospectus and met the minimum listing requirements of the exchange.
+A reporting issuer may become listed on a stock exchange once it has received a receipt for its prospectus and met the minimum listing requirements of the exchange.

-If an issuer intends to list on a stock exchange at the same time it becomes a reporting issuer, the issuer will need to obtain conditional listing approval from the exchange before the BCSC issues a final receipt for the company's prospectus.
-The company's shares will be listed for trading once the TSX Venture's minimum listing requirements are satisfied.
+If an issuer intends to list on a stock exchange at the same time it becomes a reporting issuer, the issuer will need to obtain conditional listing approval from the exchange before the BCSC issues a final receipt for the issuer’s prospectus.
+The issuer’s shares will be listed for trading once the exchange's minimum listing requirements are satisfied.

-Both the securities commission and stock exchanges have imposed certain requirements that must be met before a listing application will be accepted.
-A company should, therefore, review all applicable legislation, securities commission policies and the bylaws, rules and policies of the stock exchange on which it intends to list.
+Both the BCSC and exchanges have imposed certain requirements that must be met before a listing application will be accepted.
+An issuer should review all applicable legislation, securities commission policies and the bylaws, rules and policies of the stock exchange on which it intends to list.

-The following is a summary of rules relating to public companies in British Columbia:
+The following is a summary of rules relating to reporting issuers in British Columbia: